Functional Mixtures-of-Experts: Experimental study

 \subsection{Evaluation criteria}

 We will use the following criteria, for where applicable, to assess and compare the performances of the models and the related algorithms.
-For regression evaluation, we use the \textit{relative predictions error} (RPE) and the \textit{correlation} (Corr) index to quantify the relationship between the true and the predicted values of the scalar outputs.
+For regression evaluation, we use the \textit{relative prediction error} (RPE) and the \textit{correlation} (Corr) index as standard criteria to evaluate the prediction performance, i.e., to quantify the relationship between the true and the predicted values of the scalar outputs.
 The RPE is defined by $\text{RPE}=\sum_{i=1}^n (y_i-\widehat y_i)^2/\sum_{i=1}^ny_i^2$, where $y_i$ and $\widehat y_i$ are, respectively, the true and the predicted response of the $i$th observation in the testing set.
-For clustering evaluation, we use the \textit{Rand index} (RI), the \textit{adjusted Rand index} (ARI), and the \textit{clustering error} (ClusErr), to quantify how similar the testing observations are presented in the true partition compared to the predicted partition.
+For clustering evaluation, we use the \textit{Rand index} (RI), the \textit{adjusted Rand index} (ARI), and the \textit{clustering error} (ClusErr), as standard criteria to evaluate the clustering performance, i.e., to quantify how similar the testing observations are presented in the true partition compared to the predicted partition.
 To evaluate the parameters estimation performance, we compute the \textit{mean squared error} (MSE) between the true and the estimated functional parameters.
-The MSE between a true function $g(\cdot)$ and its estimate $\widehat g(\cdot)$ is defined by $m$ being the number of time points taken into account.
+The MSE between a true function $g(\cdot)$ and its estimate $\widehat g(\cdot)$ is defined by with $m$ being the number of time points taken into account.
 The function $g(\cdot)$ here corresponds to an expert function $\beta(\cdot)$, or a gating function $\alpha(\cdot)$.
-The parameter functions are reconstructed from the model parameters using (\ref{eq: experts projection}, \ref{eq: gates projection}) for both FME and FME-Lasso models, and using \eqref{eq: iFME network reconstruction} for iFME model.
+The parameter functions are reconstructed from the model parameters using (\ref{eq: experts projection}) and (\ref{eq: gates projection}) for both FME and FME-Lasso models, and using \eqref{eq: iFME network reconstruction} for iFME model.